jennhuynh02/KRMA/README.md

 # Features Overview and Technologies Involved
 ### MongoDB / Mongoose
 MongoDB is a popular document-based NoSQL database.
-For Treasure Box, we used the database to store collections of treasure documents and user documents.
-As a setup decision, each treasure document contains two references to two user documents: the owner of the treasure and the uploader of the treasuer.
-Each treasure also contains a link directing to an image hosted on S3.
+For KRMA, we used the database to store collections of karma documents and user documents.
+As a setup decision, each krma document contains two references to two user documents: the owner of the karma and the uploader of the karma.
+Each karma also contains a link directing to an image hosted on S3.

 ### Express
 Express is a web app framework for Node, and the means by which we were able to route our frontend components correctly.